-The human metabolism cannot do without vitamin B2.
+The human metabolism cannot function without vitamin B2.
 Protein, fats and carbohydrates are ingested through food.
 It is with the help of B2 that these are released in such a way that the body can use them as fuel (B2 acts as coenzyme).

 Like many other minerals, iron is indispensable for the functioning of the human body.
 Iron is a mineral that plays an important role in the immune system.
-When people get tired quickly, the possibility of an iron deficiency is often mentioned.
+When people tire quickly, the possibility of an iron deficiency is often mentioned.
 This is a justified suggestion, since a shortage of energy is one of the symptoms of an iron deficiency.